The abstract submission portal is now closed. All submitting authors will be notified of their acceptance by July 25, 2022.

 The HHT International Scientific Conference is hosted and sponsored by Cure HHT.
 The Conference Organizing Committee invites authors to submit abstracts to be considered for inclusion in the Scientific Program for either oral or poster presentations.

-The conference sessions will be organized around the themes of Mechanism, Diagnosis, Treatment, Genetics, Drug Discovery, and Epidemiology, however, other topics of research are encouraged and welcomed for submission.
+The conference sessions will be organized around the themes of Medical Therapeutics; Bleeding, Thrombosis, Anemia, and Iron; Molecular Mechanisms in HHT, Hemodynamics, Cell Biology, and Animal Models; BMP9/10 Signaling in HHT; Diagnostics and Clinical Imaging; Epidemiology and Genetics; Procedural and Surgical Treatments; and Other Vascular Anomalies.
 Within each of these themes we will bring together basic scientists and clinicians, in the hope of stimulating and educating both.

 Abstracts should only include original data.
 Case reports must be submitted for poster presentation.